thrinaysayani/Walmart_Sales_Analysis/README.md

 This project is an end-to-end **Data Analysis** solution built on Walmart sales data to uncover meaningful business insights.
 The project demonstrates the complete analytics workflow—from data cleaning and preprocessing in **Python** to data storage in **MySQL** and advanced business analysis using **SQL**.

-It is an excellent project for aspiring **Data Analysts** to showcase skills in data cleaning, exploratory data analysis (EDA), SQL querying, and business problem-solving.

 ---